Brett James: 1990s: Career Records

 Crediting himself as Brett James, he began recording for Arista Nashville subsidiary Career Records.
 He recorded one self-titled album for Career, which accounted for three singles: "Female Bonding", "If I Could See Love", and "Worth the Fall".
 All made the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, though none reached top 40.
 Also included on the album was "Wake Up and Smell the Whiskey", which was co-written and later released as a single by Dean Miller in 1997.
 In addition, he appeared on two compilation albums issued by Arista Nashville.
 The first was 1996's Star of Wonder: A Country Christmas, on which he sang "What Child Is This?", and the other was a country-gospel album entitled Peace in the Valley, to which he contributed a recording of "What a Friend We Have in Jesus."
 This latter album was also promoted via a special on the former TNN (the Nashville Network).
 In 1998, James and Tammy Graham were both dropped from Career Records when Arista chose to shut down the Career label.

 Following the failure of his self-titled album, James began re-attending University of Oklahoma to study pathology, living in Oklahoma with his parents while his wife remained in Nashville.
 Despite this, he signed a second contract with Teracel, then a new song publishing company owned by Mark Bright, Six weeks into the agreement, James was accepted back into medical school and decided to resume his studies.
 Bright asked him if he would continue to write songs anyway satisfying the one-year agreement, and James promised to write every third day.
 He kept his promise and later said, "It was a big creative shift—letting go of the dream of being a big star and just trying to write some cool music."
 One song, "Love Is a Sweet Thing", was recorded by Faith Hill for her 1999 album Breathe.
 This led to him having over 30 of his compositions recorded by other artists, which in turn resulted in him dropping out of medical school in 2000, and returning to Nashville to resume music full-time.

 21st century: Return to career

 Between mid-2001 and late 2002, James had further success as a songwriter when two of his compositions reached number one on the Billboard country charts.
 These were "Who I Am" by Jessica Andrews, and "Blessed" by Martina McBride.
-James was also offered an opportunity to join the band Sixwire, but turned it down.
+James was also offered an opportunity to join the band Sixwire, but declined.
 He then re-signed with Arista Nashville and began recording new material with producer and guitarist Dann Huff.
 The sessions with Huff resulted in the charting singles "Chasin' Amy" and "After All" between 2002 and 2003, although neither was included on an album.